Easy As Cookies

 Roast Beef Hash

-This delicious and easy roast beef hash recipe uses up leftover roast and potatoes for a quick, delicious, and satisfying weeknight meal!
+This roast beef hash recipe transforms leftover roast beef and precooked potatoes into a savory, satisfying weeknight meal in just 30 minutes.

 Total Time30 minutes mins